source-foundry/code-corpora/README.md

-# code-corpora
+# Source Foundry Code Corpora

-A repository of source code corpora for analysis
+A repository of source code corpora for text analysis.